zsquareplusc/python-embedded-launcher/README.rst

 call and ``launcher.py``, which is added to the application, has a function for that.
 The advantage is, that applications can be started in a console and one can see the output - and wait for the program to terminate etc.

-There are currently no 64 bit versions of the launcher.
-Though compiling them should be no more than adding a switch to the compiler...

 Starting with Python 3.5, an embedded Python distribution is already available (and used here) for download, see